Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/architectural-patterns.md

   The CQRS pattern represents the same data in multiple models.
   Although this pattern is obligatory for systems based on the event-sourced domain model,
-  it can also be used in any systems that need a way of working with multiple persistent models.
+  It can also be used in any systems that need a way of working with multiple persistent models.

-## Scope
+## How to Use Architectural Patterns?

-The layered architecture, ports & adapters architecture, and CQRS patterns,
+The layered architecture, ports & adapters and CQRS patterns,
 Should not be treated as system-wide organizational principles.

 These are not necessarily high-level architecture patterns for a whole bounded context either.